by Bill McBride on 4/01/2011 10:04:00 AM

-The number of persons employed part time for economic reasons (sometimes referred to as involuntary part-time workers) was little changed over the month at 9.0 million.
-These individuals were working part time because their hours had been cut back or because they were unable to find a full-time job.The number of workers only able to find part time jobs (or have had their hours cut for economic reasons) declined slightly to 8.972 million in November.
-This has been around 9 million since August 2009 - a very high level.
+The number of persons employed part time for economic reasons (sometimes referred to as involuntary part-time workers) was little changed in March, at 8.4 million.
+These individuals were working part time because their hours had been cut back or because they were unable to find a full-time job.The number of workers only able to find part time jobs (or have had their hours cut for economic reasons) increased slightly to 8.43 million in March from 8.34 million in February.

-These workers are included in the alternate measure of labor underutilization (U-6) that was steady at 17.0% in November.
-The high for U-6 was 17.4% in October 2009.
-Still very grim.
+These workers are included in the alternate measure of labor underutilization (U-6) that declined to 15.7% in March from 15.9% in February.
+Still very high, but improving.

 Unemployed over 26 Weeks